Construction Delays

 Construction delays occur when a project does not progress according to the contractual timeline.
 Delays can be caused by either party, or neither party, and often require complex legal and technical analysis to resolve.

-These delays occur when the client (or their representative) hinders project progress.
-Examples include late access to the site, delayed approvals or late payment.
+- Employer Delays: These occur when the client (or their representative) hinders project progress.
+Examples include late access to the site, delayed approvals and late payment

-These delays are caused by the contractor or subcontractors.
-Examples include poor project management, labour shortages or supply chain issues.
+- Contractor Delays: These are caused by the contractor or subcontractors.
+Examples include poor project management, labour shortages and supply chain issues

-This refers to situations when both the employer and contractor cause delays, simultaneously.
-In such cases, determining liability often requires detailed delay analysis including assessing causation and impact on critical path and calculating losses.
+- Concurrent Delays: This refers to situations when both the employer and contractor cause delays, simultaneously.
+In such cases, determining liability often requires detailed delay analysis including assessment of causation, impact on critical path and calculation of losses

 A valid EOT allows a contractor more time to complete works due to qualifying delays.
 Without it, a contractor may be unfairly penalised for delays beyond their control.
 If no proper mechanism for EOT exists, time may be set “at large", meaning the contractual completion date falls away and is replaced by the requirement to complete in a "reasonable time”.

 LADs are pre-agreed sums payable by a contractor for late completion.
-If EOTs are not granted, despite the presence of qualifying delays, LADs may be wrongly levied, leading to disputes.
+If EOTs are not granted, despite the presence of qualifying delays, LADs may be wrongly levied, leading to disputes and potential legal action.

 Relevant Events

-Relevant events are specific circumstances under a contract that may entitle a contractor to EOTs.
+Relevant events are contractually specified circumstances that may entitle a contractor to EOTs.
 These typically include:

 - Variation or change instructions